 Help making a personal injury compensation claim

-Whiplash injury is usually caused as a result of a road traffic accident in a car.
-The injury which can affect the bones, discs, muscles, nerves or tendons or the neck occurs when an unexpected force suddenly jerks the head backwards or sideways, followed by a reflect contraction in the opposite direction.
+A whiplash injury is usually caused as a result of a road traffic accident.
+A whiplash-type injury can affect the bones, discs, muscles, nerves or tendons or the neck, and occurs when an unexpected force suddenly jerks the head backwards or sideways.
 Swelling and inflammation occur due to damage caused by the rapid movement which leads to pressure being placed on the nerves.
 It is very rare for a whiplash injury to damage the bones in the neck.

-We can act under our ethical no win, no fee agreement which means that you can pursue your claim knowing that if you lose you will not have to pay us, or your opponent’s solicitor’s costs.
-If your claim is successful we recover our legal costs from your opponent.
-In short, there is nothing to lose by pursuing a whiplash compensation claim with The Claim Solicitors personal injury solicitor.
+We can act under a no win, no fee agreement which means that you can pursue your claim knowing that if you lose you will not have to pay us, or your opponent’s solicitor’s costs.
+There is nothing to lose and everything to gain when it comes to pursuing a whiplash compensation claim with The Claim Solicitors.

 Whiplash compensation - symptoms